January 2026 | Issue No. 58

 4. Your Divinity

-To dive deeper, visit www.consciousbusinessinstitute.com or www.planbe.live.
+To dive deeper, visit www.consciousbusinessinstitute.com or enjoy Plan BE – A Professional’s Guide to Authentic Success at www.planbe.live.

 Contact: [email protected]